Update: There is a new official OS for Raspberry Pi boards: Raspberry Pi OS, which is available in both 32-bit and 64-bit variants.

 Instead, you need to look for images distributed by the arm32v7 organization (called armhf before), or tagged with those labels.
 Good news is that the arm32v7 organization is officially supported by Docker, so you get high-quality images.

-Many common applications are already pre-built for ARM, and you can find the list of official arm32v7 images on Docker Hub; however, this is still a fraction of the number of images available for the x86_64 architecture.
+Many common applications are already pre-built for ARM, including a growing number of official images, and you can also find a list of community-contributed arm32v7 images on Docker Hub.
+However, this is still a fraction of the number of images available for the x86_64 architecture.

 Installing Docker Compose

 In this last step we’re installing Docker Compose.